Obsessive-compulsive personality disorder

 Getting help for OCPD

 In the majority of cases, obsessive-compulsive personality disorder is unlikely to be the reason why people with the condition seek help.
 Often it tends to be the result of other problems in their life, such as stress, work, and relationship problems which on top of their disorder is making their lives incredibly difficult.
-Up until this point, many people with OCPD are completely unaware of the discomfort that their behaviour and rigidity are causing themselves and those around them.
+Up until this point, many people with OCPD are unaware of the discomfort that their behaviour is causing themselves and those around them.

-Ultimately, however, the health professional will be looking for signs that a person's behaviours and thought patterns are so severe that they are causing significant impairment to an individual's interpersonal and occupational functioning.
+Ultimately, the health professional will be looking for signs that a person's behaviours and thought patterns are severe enough to be causing significant impairment to interpersonal and occupational functioning.

 OCPD treatment